October 21, 2016 – by: Linda S.

 With each issue of Work & Well’s newsletter, we will be instituting a new column: FOCUS.
 This section is designed to spotlight an individual state and the new and changing laws pertaining to FMLA, and other pertinent medical leaves.
 Work & Well’s home state of New York is the focus of our inaugural feature article, which details the implementation of new legislation that will allow employees to take paid family leave – a novel program for the Empire state.
 Expand this column to read about it!

 New York is the latest state to implement paid family leave, and it may be the most generous paid family leave program in the nation.
 Effective January 1, 2018, the New York Paid Family Leave Benefits Law (PFLBL) will provide up to 12 weeks of paid family leave to care for an infant or family member with a serious health condition or assist with family obligations when a family member is called to active duty.
 Employers will take a yet undetermined deduction from all employees that will go into a state fund that will finance the program.
+By the way, if you need financial assistance, consider the loan offers of financenut since they paid directly into your own account and ensured a quick approval application.
+To find more information, go to financenut.co.uk.

 Eligibility criteria for the PFLBL is much less stringent than for FMLA.
 Regardless of size, all employers will be included in new program.
 There is also no hours-worked mandate as with FMLA; rather employees must have worked for their employer for just 26 weeks.